Jubatian/rrpge-spec/specs/kcall.rst

 - N/S:    May always return 0 indicating none of the inputs are active.
 - Param1: Device to query (only low 4 bits used).
 - Param2: Input group to query.
-- Ret.
-A: Digital inputs.
+- Ret.X3: Digital inputs.

 The exact role and layout of the directions and buttons vary by device type.
-Note that for group 0 touch sensitive areas may also provide input.
 For more information see "inputdev.rst".

 0x0423: Get analog inputs